Ensembl/plant-scripts/README.md

 # plant_tools

-These are a scripts and protocols used during the release cycle of Ensembl Plants.
+These are scripts and protocols used during the release cycle of Ensembl Plants.

 This is the usual order in which they are run: